IPA - Image Processing Algorithms

 Morphological operators can also be applied to graylevel images, e.g. to reduce noise or to brighten the image.

-LUT string ( look-up table ) to image and returns
+lookup LUT string ( look-up table ) to image and returns

 the convolution result ( hit-and-miss transform).
-Each byte of lookup
+Each byte of lookup is a set

 of bits, each corresponding to the 3x3 kernel index: